arnau/seachess/corpus/notes/cookie_monsters.md

 ╰──────────────────┴─────────────────────────────────────────────────────╯
 ```

-The last bit that is relevant to know from the cookie database is that the `originAttributes` field can have a `partitionKey` either alone or combined with a `userContextId`.
-I won't be using it for this analysis but it's worth knowing that it exists and that it's the bit that allows you to connect a 3rd party cookie.
+The last bit that is relevant to know from the cookie database is that the `originAttributes` field can have a `partitionKey` either alone or combined with a `userContextId` which represents the domain of a 3rd party cookie.

-For example, a 3rd party cookie for Youtube (container 10) will look like:
+For example, a 3rd party cookie for Youtube (container 10) would look like:

 ```nu
 open temp/cookies.sqlite